kaveen31/airwallex-code-challenge/README.md

 # Airwallex coding challenge

-The aim of this exercise is to implement a "alerting" service which will consume a file of currency conversion rates and produce alerts for a number of situations.
+The aim of this exercise is to implement an "alerting" service which will consume a file of currency conversion rates and produce alerts for a number of situations.